huruifu/733-project/README.md

 ## Questions to be answered

-* What factors are most likely to cause forest fires?
+* How to predict the fire size class? (classification)

-* Which regions are most likely to have forest fires in each month?
+* What will be the reasons for recent fires if occurred? (classification)

-* How to predict the fire size class given the geographic information and daily climate records?
+* What will be the most likely monthly frequency of fires for each state? (regression)

 ## Data sources